kubeshop/botkube-docs/docs/usage/executor/helm.md

 ## Supported commands

 The Helm executor plugin has the exact same syntax as the Helm CLI.
-However, no all commands and flags are supported.
-If not supported flag is specified, you will get a dedicated error, e.g:
+However, not all commands and flags are supported.
+If an unsupported flag is specified, you will get a dedicated error, e.g:

 ```
 The "--wait" flag is not supported by the Botkube Helm plugin.
 Please remove it.